 June 17, 2013

 Reverse payment deals to effectively extend patent protection for drug makers has been approved by the courts.
 But the FDA took a dim view in one instance, finding antitrust implications.
-For that it got slapped down by the district and appeals court, for lack of jurisdiction.
+For that it got slapped down by the district and appeals courts, for lack of jurisdiction.
 But the Supreme Court (12-416), in the interest of "public policy," was wont to let the government do its job as it saw fit.
 Never one for bright-line rules, reverse payments are generally okay, unless a Federal regulator decides otherwise.

 Posted by Patent Hawk at 2:27 PM | Antitrust